anuran-roy/anuran-roy/README.md

 I am a simple guy - someone who likes to buold stuff - either from data or from scratch (whenever not much data is available of coure :P)

 I started coding on my own from free tutorials online, which built into me the habit of reading documentation.
-(Yeah, even the EU>As)
+(Yeah, even the EULAs)

-Some of my works:
+### Some of my works:

+1. Drax (My favourite piece of work)
+2. OpnRank (Another favourite)